4.2-kiloyear event: Effects on Chinese civilization

 The drought may have caused the collapse of Neolithic cultures around Central China in the late 3rd millennium BC, or at least partially contributed to it.
 In the Yishu River Basin (a river basin that consists of the Yi River (沂河) of Shandong and Shu River), the flourishing Longshan culture was affected by a cooling that severely reduced rice output and led to a substantial decrease in population and to fewer archaeological sites.
 Around 2000 BC, Longshan was displaced by the Yueshi culture, which had fewer and less-sophisticated artifacts of ceramic and bronze.
 The Liangzhu civilization in the lower reaches of the Yangtze River also declined during the same period.
 The 4.2 ka event is also believed to have helped collapse the Dawenkou culture.
 The Longshan culture of the less strongly affected Luoyang Basin, however, continued to develop and thrive.
 The 4.2 ka event had no discernible impact on the spread of millet cultivation in the region.

 Southeast Asia

-The 4.2 ka event substantially reduced ENSO variability in Borneo, as evidenced by stalagmite δ^{18}O values.
+The 4.2 ka event substantially reduced El Niño–Southern Oscillation (ENSO) variability in Borneo, as evidenced by stalagmite δ^{18}O values.
 The reduction in ENSO variability that occurred was comparable only to the earlier 8.2 ka event.

 Southern Africa

-Stalagmites from northeastern Namibia demonstrate the region became wetter thanks to the southward shift of the ITCZ.
+Stalagmites from northeastern Namibia demonstrate the region became wetter thanks to the southward shift of the Intertropical Convergence Zone (ITCZ).
 The Namibian humidification event had two pulses.